 I don’t know about you, but any time I’m going to try something new—no matter whether it’s surgery or a different brand of toothpaste—I search high and low for even the smallest possibility it might cause an unwanted effect.
-That way when you start taking medication for restless leg syndrome you know there is a slight chance you could forget your name and home address.
+For example, when you start taking medication for restless leg syndrome, you know there is a slight chance you could forget your name and home address.

 The developments seen in the Laser Eye Surgery industry—particularly in techniques such as LASIK—are a great example of this.
 When compared to earlier forms of Laser Eye Surgery such as PRK/LASEK, LASIK performs better across the board, bringing the chances of experiencing side effects dramatically down.

 Potential Side Effects of LASIK

 A small number of patients experience mild side effects from LASIK surgery.

 No need to worry about forgetting you are Janet from Surrey, though, LASIK side effects are few in number and short in duration.
 The three potential side effects to be aware of are: Light sensitivity, halos and starbursts, and dry eyes.
 Let’s take a look at each in detail.

 LASIK surgery’s very normal side effect is experiencing light sensitivity—particularly in the few hours following treatment.
 It generally disappears within 12-24 hours, however as everyone’s eyes recover at different rates, sometimes light sensitivity can last a couple of weeks.

 For many patients, it is considered only a minor side effect, and is not found to hinder going about day to day life.
 However, if appropriate, you may be recommended to wear sunglasses on the day—and subsequent days—of the surgery.